a-rey/google_RAT/README.md

 ### :four: Run Master

-- Run the master to interact with clients (_using a Python client in the example below_):
+- Run the master to interact with clients:

 ![master](./docs/master.gif)